rust-lang/book/CONTRIBUTING.md

 ## Translations

-We'd especially love help translating the second edition of the book!
+We'd love help translating the book!
 See the [Translations] label to join in efforts that are currently in progress.
 Open a new issue to start working on a new language!
 We're waiting on [mdbook support] for multiple languages before we merge any in, but feel free to start!
-The second edition is frozen and won't see major changes, so if you start with that, you won't have to redo work :)

 [Translations]: https://github.com/rust-lang/book/issues?q=is%3Aopen+is%3Aissue+label%3ATranslations
 [mdbook support]: https://github.com/azerupi/mdBook/issues/5

-## Edition specific details

-Each edition of the book may be taking contributions, but only of certain kinds depending on the edition.
-Read on to learn the details!

-### Contributing to the 2018 Edition

-The 2018 is a "living" edition; it's not scheduled for in-print publication at this time, and so is able to be updated at any time.
-We'd love pull requests to fix issues with this edition, but we're not interested in extremely large changes without discussing them first.
-If you'd like to make a big change, please open an issue first!
-We'd hate for you to do some hard work that we ultimately wouldn't accept.

-## Contributing to the Second Edition

-The second edition is completely frozen, and not accepting changes.
-It's meant to be in sync with the print version available from No Starch Press.

-## Contributing to the First Edition

-The first edition is completely frozen, and not accepting changes.
-It's mostly kept around for history's sake.